bakame-php/http-structured-fields/README.md

 $value = Parameters::fromHttpValue(';a=foobar']);
 $value->has('b');     // return false
 $value['a']->value(); // return 'foobar'
-$value['b'];          // triggers a SyntaxError exception, the index does not exist
+$value['b'];          // triggers a InvalidOffset exception, the index does not exist
 $value['a'] = 23      // triggers a ForbiddenOperation exception
 unset($value['a']);   // triggers a ForbiddenOperation exception
 ```